Andy Katzenmoyer

-Andrew Warren Katzenmoyer (born December 2, 1977) is a former football player who was a linebacker.
-He was selected in the first round (28th overall) of the 1999 NFL draft by the New England Patriots.
-He played college football for Ohio State, and became the first Buckeye to win the Butkus Award.
+Andrew Warren Katzenmoyer (born December 2, 1977) is an American former professional football player who was a linebacker for the New England Patriots of the National Football League (NFL).
+He was selected by the Patriots in the first round (28th overall) of the 1999 NFL draft and won Super Bowl XXXVI with the team, though he did not play a game that season.
+He played college football for the Ohio State Buckeyes, and became the first Buckeye to win the Butkus Award.
 His playing career was shortened due to a neck injury.

-Early years
+Early life

 Katzenmoyer was born in Kettering, Ohio.
 He and his family moved to Westerville, Ohio when he was 5.
 He attended Westerville South High School, and played high school football for the Westerville South Wildcats.
-Katzenmoyer won the Mr. Football Award and was selected as the national defensive player of the year his final year of high school.
+Katzenmoyer won the 1995 Associated Press Mr. Football Award for the state of Ohio, and was named the 1995 USA Today All-USA Team Defensive Player of the Year.

+The Wildcats football team was state of Ohio high school championship runner-ups in his junior year (1994).
+In his senior year (1995), the Wildcats were ranked nationally at #14 in the USA Today Super 25, and were 11–0 before losing to Youngstown Boardman in the regional finals.